-Experienced HVAC technicians can assess the situation and help you determine if you need a simple repair or an overall replacement.
-But if you do need to replace your furnace, does that mean you should also replace your AC?
+Experienced Denver HVAC technicians are able to assess the situation and help you determine if you need a simple repair or an overall replacement.
+But if you do need to replace your furnace, does that mean you also have to replace your AC?
 Find out all you need to know below!

 A dirty air filter is one of the most common causes of furnace problems.
 The filters become clogged and no longer allow air to flow freely, which puts more pressure on your fan motor.
 In addition to burning out the motor, this can cause an increase in energy bills.
 Filters should be changed once every two or three months.